Saturday, February 28, 2009

 As sweet as a honey bee.

-(a call and response song)
+John the rabbit (a call and response song)

 Oh, John the Rabbit!
 (Oh yes!)